Free Kitchen Hacks eBook

 • Lemon juice.
 I love using a fresh lemon for this recipe.
 You will only need the juice from about 1/4 of a lemon to make this Garlic Roasted Salmon for Two.

 • Steak Seasoning.
-You can make your own steak seasoning or use ready-made.
 My favorite is Montreal Steak Seasoning.

 overhead view of all ingredients needed for roasted garlic salmon on a pink granite background - salmon, olive oil, lemon, garlic, steak seasoning